m-reza-rahman/jakartaee-javascript/README.md

 =================================================
 This project demonstrates how you can utilize today's most popular JavaScript frameworks like React, Angular, or Vue to utilize the core strengths of Jakarta EE.

-It is a Jakarta EE 10 server-side application with a React front-end consisting of a chat application (powered by WebSocket) and a to-do list application (powered by REST).
+It is a Jakarta EE 10 server-side application with a React front-end consisting of a chat application (powered by WebSocket), a to-do list application (powered by REST), and a live memory monitor (powered by SSE).
 The server-side is implemented using the Java API for WebSocket, JSON Processing, REST, CDI, Validation, and Persistence.

-It also exposes a monitoring Server-Sent Events stream at `/resources/monitoring/memory` that publishes JVM used memory (MB) every 10 seconds; the React front-end renders this under the Monitoring page.

 The application uses basic authentication.
 You can set the username/passwords via the database scripts in the source code.
 The current users are reza, nicole, zehra, and inaya.
 Each is seeded with the password secret1.